 - Once cooled completely, place in the refrigerator for storage.

-Now, let’s move onto create the Strawberry Lavender Lemon Cocktail:
+Now, let’s move onto creating the Strawberry Lavender Lemon Cocktail.

 Note: This recipe will make four 6 oz cocktails.
 You’ll need a shaker and cocktail jigger.